Training a Task-Specific Image Reconstruction Loss: Related work

 Authors in \cite{johnson2016perceptual} used the $L_2$ norm between the features of the reference and test images extracted from the VGG \cite{Simonyan2015} network as a loss function to train style-transfer and super-resolution algorithms.
 Here the VGG network was trained on ImageNet dataset \cite{Russakovsky2015}.
 Authors in \cite{Zhang2018} (LPIPS) have noted that features learned while training the network for image quality assessment task might better capture perceptual similarity between the target and generated image.
 The work used the features of several networks (untrained VGG, VGG trained on the ImageNet dataset, and on image quality dataset) to predict image quality.
 The authors observed that hidden representations of all tested deep models encode features important for perceptual similarity.
 However, deep features at various levels vary in their capacity to model perceived quality.
 The work of \cite{Tariq2020} proposed a methodology for selecting deep features of pre-trained CNNs that have the strongest relationship with the perceptual similarity.

 However, training image restoration algorithms reliant only on the features extracted from the deep network as a loss is unstable \cite{Blau2018CVPR}.
 Due to pooling in the hidden layers, the network implementing the function is often not bijective, meaning that different inputs to the function may result in identical latent representations \cite{Blau2018CVPR}.
 Therefore, feature-wise losses are often used in conjunction with a regularization term, such as $L_2$ or $L_1$ norms, and require careful tuning of the weights of each loss component.
+Delbracio \textit{et. al} \cite{delbracio2020projected} proposed a modification to penalize the VGG features of the reference and the predicted image based on the 1D-Wassertein distance \cite{villani2009optimal,peyre2019computational}.
+However, this method again relies on $L_1$ normalization for training to achieve acceptable results.

 \textbf{Distribution loss (GAN):} Many image restoration algorithms are inherently ill-posed.
 For example images produced by super-resolution or denoising algorithms can have acceptable perceptual quality while not precisely matching the ground-truth.
-These algorithms can be optimized to produce images that are on the natural image manifold, constrained by the similarity to the ground truth distribution.
+These algorithms can be optimized to produce images that lie on the natural image manifold, constrained by the similarity to the ground truth distribution.
 To ensure that the first requirement is met, many works have relied on GANs \cite{Goodfellow2014}.
 In such a setting, the image-generation algorithm has two loss terms: the discriminator, trained to differentiate between the generated and natural images, and a term constraining the generator network to produce images close to the ground truth.
 In \cite{yeh2016semantic,Isola_2017_CVPR} authors used $L_1$ norm to regularize the training.
 Similarly the works of \cite{Dosovitskiy2016,ledig2017photo} used the feature-wise VGG-based loss to constraint the generator.
 Some other works combined both hand-crafted and feature-wise losses \cite{Sajjadi2017,Wang_2018_ECCV_Workshops}.
 Others have introduced regularization based on the feature loss of the discriminator \cite{tej2020enhancing,jo2020investigating}.
 To avoid regularization in training for SISR the work of \cite{Bahat2020} proposed to use the consistency enforcing module.
 The module can wrap any SISR architecture, making it satisfy the consistency constraint -- a down-sampled version of the image reconstructed with the network must be close to the low-resolution input.